ErpNetDocs/webclient/inventory-control/index.md

 ### Prerequisites

-Before you start using Inventory Control, you'll be prompted to select the **store** for which you want to perform warehouse management operations.
+Before you start using Inventory Control, you'll be prompted to select the **store** for which you want to perform different operations.

 That store will be saved for follow-up operations but can easily be switched to a different one with the help of the **Change** button.